egoliveira1/NYC-payroll-project/README.md

 <li>Azure Synapse Analytics

 ## Project steps
-The project was divided into 6 steps to organize and allow the correct management.
+The project was divided into 6 steps to organize and allow for the correct management.

 ### Step 1: Prepare the Data Infrastructure
 The data infrastructure involves the creation of the following resources:
 - <b>Azure Data Lake Storage Gen2</b> (storage account) and associated storage container resource to upload the raw data.
 - <b>Azure Data Factory Resource</b>.
-- <b>SQL Database</b> and the table to store the current year data.
+- <b>SQL Database</b> and the table to store the current year's data.
 - <b>Synapse Analytics workspace</b> and the master data tables.

 ### Step 2: Create Linked Services